Progetto-ItaCa/ItaCa-23/index.md

 ---
-title: 3rd ItaCa Workshop
+title: 4th ItaCa Workshop

 layout: home
 ---

-The 3rd ItaCa Workshop will take place in Pisa, Italy, on 21-22 December.
+The 4th ItaCa Workshop will take place in Turin, Italy, on 18-19 December 2023.

 ItaCa Workshop is a series of short workshops organized by [ItaCa](https://progetto-itaca.github.io), the Italian community of category theorists.
 The focus lies on the development and applications of category theory.